Arthrex iBalanace Knee Lawyers No Longer Reviewing New Claims

 Arthrex iBalance Class Action Lawyers

-The lawyers at Saiontz & Kirk, P.A. are reviewing potential Arthrex iBalance knee class action lawsuits and individual claims for design problems that may be associated with the device.
-It appears that the manufacturer may have placed their desire for profits before consumers safety, by:
+The lawyers at Saiontz & Kirk, P.A. are no longer reviewing additional Arthrex iBalance knee class action lawsuits or individual claims for design problems that may be associated with the device.
+Although it did appear that the manufacturer may have placed their desire for profits before consumers safety, by:

-All knee replacement cases are investigated and handled by our lawyers on a contingency fee basis, which means that there are never any out-of-pocket costs to hire our law firm.
-We only receive an attorney fee or reimbursed expenses if a knee settlement or other compensation is received in your case.
+All knee replacement cases were investigated and handled by our lawyers on a contingency fee basis, which means that there were never any out-of-pocket costs to hire our law firm.
+We only received an attorney fee or reimbursed expenses if a knee settlement or other compensation was received in your case.